23W-GBAC/Oscarkyamuwendo/post 3.md

 	cd /path/to/cloned/repository
 	Check the Status:
-It's a good practice to check the status of your local repository to see which files have been modified, added, or deleted.
+It is a good practice to check the status of your local repository to see which files have been modified, added, or deleted.

 	bash